hashicorp/terraform-provider-azurerm/website/docs/r/bot_service_azure_bot.html.markdown

 * `streaming_endpoint_enabled` - (Optional) Is the streaming endpoint enabled for this Azure Bot Service.
 Defaults to `false`.

-* `tenant_id` - (Optional) The Tenant ID for the Azure Bot Service.
-Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to this Azure Bot Service.

 ## Attributes Reference